My Lovely Followers

 Love and hugs,

-Limetree Crafts - 250gsm silky smooth white card (currently not available but this 250gsm smooth white card is an alternative in stock here)
+Limetree Crafts - 250gsm silky smooth white card - not currently available - but they do have 280gsm silky smooth white card available here

-Cards for all seasons IG Hop - Week 2
+Cards For All Seasons IG Hop - Week 13

 Hello friends; I hope you're having a great week so far.
 I'm back today to share my card for this week's Cards for All Seasons IG hop organised by my lovely friend Kelly.
-Unfortunately I missed Week 1 because I was ill with the 'flu that was going around over Christmas but I'm happy to be joining in again for Week 2.
-This week is hosted by Kelly and she has chosen 'frosted florals or winter birds'.
-A really fun theme and I can't wait to see what sparks your imagination.
+We are now on Week 13 and our theme is 'tools & techniques'.
+Is there something you love doing or maybe something you've always wanted to try - well this is the week for you.
+There are going to be so many awesome ideas along the hop this week and I can't wait to see what sparks your imagination.

 Here is my card: